Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/screens.rst

    (e.g. background, actors, special effects) and filter them (e.g. color correction).
 :Default: The default layout used by Blender for new files.
 Useful for modeling new objects.
 :Game Logic: Planning and programming of games within Blender.
-:Motion Tracking: Used for motion tracking with the Movie clip editor.
+:Motion Tracking: Used for motion tracking with the Movie Clip editor.
 :Scripting: Documenting your work and/or writing custom scripts to automate Blender.
 :UV Editing: Flattening a projection of an object mesh in 2D to control how a texture maps to the surface.
 :Video Editing: Cutting and editing of animation sequences.